The Long, Baffling History Of Littlefinger's Many

 When we first meet Petyr in Thrones season 1, he's a member of the King's small council and a childhood friend of Catelyn Stark (Michelle Fairley).
 Littlefinger grew up completely, 200 percent in love with Hoster Tully's eldest daughter, but was humiliated in a duel for her heart decades ago.
 That led to Littlefinger becoming the greatest behind-the-scenes manipulator in Westeros and Essos combined.

 Littlefinger has been intricately plotting for so long, it's impossible to remember each and every one one of his mind-boggling schemes.
-So, we've explained the many, many, many conspiracies Petyr has put into action over the years.
+So, ahead of the Thrones season 7 premiere, we've explained the many, many, many conspiracies Petyr has put into action over the years.
 Scroll through the gallery for the Littlefinger refresher course you definitely need.
-R.I.P. to that tricky, tricky man.

 Read These Stories Next: